Constrained Submodular Optimization for Vaccine Design: Introduction

 \subsection{Related work}

 The use of computational methods to aid vaccine design has taken on an increasingly important role in the vaccine design process over the past two decades \cite{moise2015ivax}.
-Much of the advancement stems from improvements in the epitope identification task, which has seen great improvement with advances in data collection strategies and machine learning \cite{ching2018opportunities,reynisson2020netmhcpan}.
-While good epitope prediction tools are essential to vaccine design, the focus of this work is on the downstream task of selecting defined epitopes for vaccine inclusion.
+Much of the advancement stems from improvements in the epitope identification task, which has seen impressive improvements with advances in data collection strategies and machine learning \cite{ching2018opportunities,reynisson2020netmhcpan}.
+While good epitope prediction tools are essential to vaccine design, the focus of this work is on the downstream task of calibrating the predictions and selecting defined epitopes for vaccine inclusion.

-Earlier work on vaccine design are reviewed in \citet{oyarzun2015computer}, and employ discrete optimization techniques such as integer linear programming and genetic algorithms to optimize population coverage.
+Earlier works on vaccine design are reviewed in \citet{oyarzun2015computer}, and employ discrete optimization techniques such as integer linear programming and genetic algorithms to optimize population coverage.
 However, they do not anticipate or solve the problem of coverage with dissimilar redundancies \cite{ntimescoverage}, which we do in this work.
 Furthermore, they do not consider the epistemic uncertainty associated with epitope predictions, which we do.

 Our work is closely related to the work in \cite{ntimescoverage}, where the use of an objective that accounts for dissimilar redundancies is proposed.
 However, approximating their proposed objective to any constant factor appears to be an intractable problem, while our objective permits constant factor approximations in polynomial time.
-Our framework also allows for reasoning about redundancies with uncertainty, which theirs does not for more than 1-times coverage.
+Our framework also allows for reasoning about \emph{redundancies} with uncertainty, which theirs does not.